Bank Runs With and Without Bank Failure: Data

 \paragraph{Sources} We rely on several databases of historical newspapers.
-Our main source is the \textit{Chronicling America} newspaper database \citep{ChroniclingAmerica}, a large-scale database of publicly available historical newspaper scans maintained by the U.S. National Digital Newspaper Program.
+Our main source is \textit{Chronicling America} \citep{ChroniclingAmerica}, a large-scale database of publicly available historical newspaper scans maintained by the U.S. National Digital Newspaper Program.
 To conduct our analysis at the article level, we draw on the \textit{American Stories} dataset from \citet{AmericanStories} to separate pages into articles.\footnote{\textit{Chronicling America} provides scanned newspaper images together with metadata for each newspaper issue, as well as text obtained by applying reduced-quality optical character recognition (OCR) techniques.
-However, its key limitation for our purposes is that it provides content only at the page level and not at the article level.
+However, its key limitation for our purposes is that it provides content only at the page level and cannot distinguish between different articles.
 Moreover, the low quality of the text makes it challenging to apply textual analysis or even keyword matching methods.
 To address this, we use the \textit{American Stories} dataset \citep{AmericanStories}.
-This dataset provides, for most of the scanned pages in \textit{Chronicling America}, layout information indicating the coordinates of each article, as well as text with an OCR quality good enough for keyword matching.} Because copyright limitations restrict the number of articles available in the \textit{Chronicling America} database after the mid-1920s, we supplement the \textit{Chronicling America} data with Newspapers.com and NewspaperArchive.com, two major commercial newspaper databases for the 1925-1934 period.\footnote{The number of articles in \textit{American Stories} drops from 7.3 million articles in 1922 to 2.6 million articles in 1923 and only 1.3 million articles by 1930 (see \Cref{fig:ca-total-articles}).} \Cref{fig:ca-selected-articles} shows the number of articles used in our final analysis across time and source.
+This dataset provides, for most of the scanned pages in \textit{Chronicling America}, layout information indicating the coordinates of each article, as well as text with an OCR of sufficiently high quality for keyword matching.} Because copyright limitations restrict the number of articles available in the \textit{Chronicling America} database after the mid-1920s,\footnote{The number of articles in \textit{American Stories} drops from 7.3 million articles in 1922 to 2.6 million articles in 1923 and only 1.3 million articles by 1930 (see \Cref{fig:ca-total-articles}).} for the 1923-1935 period we further supplement it with articles from commercial sources.\footnote{In particular, we use Newspapers.com and NewspaperArchive.com, two major commercial newspaper databases, as well as the New York Times' TimesMachine digital archive.} \Cref{fig:ca-selected-articles} shows the number of articles used in our final analysis across time and source.